maawoo/Project_MAPM/README.md

 - Noise Pollution (-)
 - distance to Nature (-)

-## Pop Up
+## Pop-Ups

-By clicking on a building in the map, a Pop Up will show up which contains information about the exact distances and densities for this building.
+By clicking on a building in the map, a Pop-Up will show up which contains exact information about all attributes for the selected building.

 ## Data